GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 **Tentative 2024 Programs**

-**No January 3 meeting. \
-**We will meet at the Perinton Recreation Center on Saturday, January 13 from 10 AM - 2 PM for Play Day** - Watercolor Explorations (bring your own watercolors, go to stations, short demos)  in person only.
-Members can bring anything they are working on, and share things they've learned in classes or on their own.

-**February 7** \
-Valentines

 **March 6** \
 "MAGIC LINES"  a presentation by Barbara Close on Zoom

 **April 3** \
-Collage
+Homework Presentation from Nancy Hays Hills Workshop

 **May 1** \
-"drawing / line activity"
+Uncial with Annie Barnhardt

 **June 5** \
-Demo of a HAND  (style and location to be determined)
+Collage with Sandy and Sylvia

 **July 3** \
 No Meeting

 **August** \
-SHOW at Barnes & Noble
+SHOW at Barnes & Noble; August 7 - walk-through of the exhibit

-**Second Saturdays** will continue in the Perinton Recreations Center. \
+**Second Saturdays** will continue in the Perinton Recreations Center.\
-Our first Second Saturday will be on February 17 to avoid conflict with our workshop on the 10th.
+March - Neurographic Drawing \
+April - What did you do with the paper you got at the December party? \
+May - Brush lettering, and bring pieces you're working on for the exhibit \
+June - share collage, get help for the exhibit \
+July - work on pieces for the exhibit \
 Watch for more dates coming up.
 We will bring pieces we're working on, and have tools, techniques and paper for anyone who wishes to stop in and try.

 \----------